lulav/LRS_Documentation/docs_tutorials/turtlebot/turtlebot.md

 ## Overview
 This project is designed to wrap the official [TurtleBot3 simulation example](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation) and integrate it with a simple Autonomous Collision Avoidance node.
 The node provides ROS 2 parameters that allow users to adjust various TurtleBot3 specifications, enabling the analysis of how these changes affect collision avoidance behavior. <br />
+The project gives users the flexibility to modify various TurtleBot3 specifications by changing ROS 2 parameters.
+These parameters may include attributes like the robot's size, speed, sensor range, or collision avoidance algorithms.
+Users can experiment with different parameter values to observe their impact on collision avoidance behavior.
+The TurtleBot3 robot is capable of orienting itself effectively within a prepared TurtleBot3 world.
+It utilizes the simulated lidar module to gather environmental data, allowing it to make informed decisions about its navigation path.<br/>
 All project installation, code overview and usage details are also available on the project's [GitHub page](https://github.com/citros-garden/turtlebot3).

 ![jpg](img/turtlebot3_0.jpg "TurtleBot3")